Bomou-AI/Talking-Avatar/README.md

 # Talking Avatar
-Talking-Avatar: create video from plain text or audio file in minutes, support up to 100+ languages and 350+ voice models.
+Talking Avatar: create video from plain text or audio file in minutes, support up to 100+ languages and 350+ voice models.

 Create your custom AI avatar for free. https://en.bomou.com/avatars/